 Reclamation withdrew lands from the public domain for Reclamation purposes, and acquired other lands and land interests for the above projects and purposes.
 Lands and land interests held by Reclamation within and adjacent to the NRA include about 39,958 acres of withdrawn lands, 11,465 acres of acquired lands, and 983 acres of land interests including various rights-of-way and easements.
-Reclamation withdrew and/or acquired some lands and interests for mitigation purposes for the Aspinall Unit, and transferred them to other federal, state, or local agencies for management.
+Reclamation withdrew and/ or acquired some lands and interests for mitigation purposes for the Aspinall Unit, and transferred them to other federal, state, or local agencies for management.

-Reclamation utilizes and manages its lands and land interests for Reclamation project purposes.
-NPS manages recreation and certain other resources on Reclamation lands and land interests within the NRA in accordance with the 1965 Memorandum of Agreement with Reclamation.
+Reclamation utilizes and manages its lands and land interests, and water and water interests for Reclamation project purposes.
+NPS manages recreation and certain other resources on Reclamation lands and land interests, and water and water interests within the NRA in accordance with the 1965 Memorandum of Agreement with Reclamation.
 BLM manages the lands withdrawn for the Fruitland Mesa Project.